joaoHass/joaoHass/README.md

 ## Hi!
-I'm João, a self-taught front-end developer who loves responsiviness and acessibility 👋
+I'm João, a self-taught front-end developer 👋

+I love implementing responsiviness on projects (I'm looking at you, ``clamp()``) and acessibility, the internet should be acessible for everyone :)

 ### About me: